AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Nomai Race.md

-Ancient Alien Race that is very technologically advanced.
+Ancient Alien Race that was very technologically advanced.

 Left many clues and messages all over the galaxy about their travels and objectives.